 I was attending DSF with a client.
 As for Jill: “My friend was in town as an exhibitor and snuck me in with a colleague's badge so I could eat my way through all the samples.
 At the bottom you'll find an embarrassing list of things I ate in two hours.
 Spoiler alert: the only vegetables were hot dog toppings :("

 We each saw some good and some bad tactics, but we both noticed some common offenses we thought were worth sharing.

 If you’re a seasoned trade show veteran and you’re in a rut, perhaps these observations from people who don’t frequent trade shows will be helpful.

-*If you're heading to a trade show for the first time, why not check out our Manufacturer's Guide to Trade Shows?
+*If you're heading to a trade show for the first time, make sure to read out our tips on how to make the most of your attendance.
+And, if you're exhibiting, check out our Manufacturer's Guide to Trade Shows?

 The name tag scanner